 Wednesday Quick 5: Ways to Keep Moving While You're Working from Home

 Just because you’re sheltered inside, it doesn’t mean that you’re locked down.
-Whether you’re at the office or in your home, it’s very easy to get sucked into a project (or Facebook) for hours at end.
+Whether you’re at the office or in your home, it’s very easy to get sucked into a project (or Facebook) for hours on end.
 Before you know it, you’ve gained 15 lbs, and your hips are permanently stuck in the seated position (so awkward looking).
 Don’t be a victim of your chair!!
 Here’s your “Quick 5” to get the juices flowing while you’re staring at your computer.

 1.)
-Set your alarm to alert you every 60 minutes and perform a squat, lunge, and a plank.
+Set your alarm to alert you every 60 minutes and perform a squat, a lunge, and a plank.

 While in the luxury of your home, you don’t have to worry about what your office mates think of you.
 You dress in sweatpants and your favorite t-shirt while your hair looks like it was swept away in a wind tunnel.
 Why not take it a step further and perform a few exercises periodically?
-You can’t lunge at the office but you can at home!
+You can’t lunge at the office, but you can at home!
 Set your alarm to alert you every 60 minutes.
 No matter what you’re doing, stop and perform 20 reps of a squat and lunge.
-Cap it off with a 30-second plank, and now you have increased blood flow to tackle the next problem.
+Cap it off with a 30-second plank, and now you have increased blood flow to tackle the following problem.
 Schedule this routine 7x, and you’ll nearly have a regular exercise routine in a gym.
 That’s 21 exercises…I’m proud of you already!

 2.)
 Create a distance between the things you need.